 This is Anna, a ESC volunteer from Russia.
-She will be working and learning from Migrafrica from Jan 2022 till Jan 2023.
+She was working and learning from Migrafrica from Jan 2022 till Jan 2023.

-The volunteer works at the International team of Migrafrica, she takes part in intercultural projects, helps with administrative work and explores the country and the language as well.
+The volunteer works at the International team of Migrafrica, she took part in intercultural projects, helps with administrative work and explores the country and the language as well.

 Our second ESC volunteer for 2022 is Dmitrii, here is his short introduction: